-ART 690 Independent Studies [1-6] A research project conducted under the supervision of a visual arts faculty member.
+ART 690 Independent Studies [1-6] A theoretical or non-studio based research project conducted under the supervision of a visual arts faculty member.
 Repeatable up to 12 credits.
 Prerequisites: ART 640 and permission of Instructor.

 ART 691 Special Topics in Art History [4] Special topics in contemporary art history and theory.
 Specific topics to be announced.
 Note: Repeatable up to 12 credits.